Jordan094/Black-Cats-Bulletin/README.md

 ## Milestone Project 1 - Static Front-End Website

-##### DISCLAIMER: This website is in no way affiliated with Sunderland AFC it is only to be used as my personal portfolio.
+##### DISCLAIMER: This website is in no way affiliated with Sunderland AFC it is only to be used as my personal portfolio

 * The Black Cats Bulletin is aimed to be a desstination for Sunderland AFC fans to find all information regarding Sunderland AFC.
 The website has been created to be responsive, ensuring it is user-friendly and visually attractive on all types of devices.
 * This website has been designed using HTML, CSS and Bootstrap 5.
 It is my submission for Code Institute's Level 5 Diploma in Web Application Development Milestone Project 1.